elastic/eui/wiki/creating-components-yeoman.md

-# Create a new component
+# Creating a new component

 From the command line, run the following command: